 Carson Cooman, who gave encouragement and good advice at an early stage;

-Brian Grady, Liza Pitnoe, Ray Tarara, and Sagar Savla from Google, who expertly captured the première performance with state-of-the-art 360-degree cameras and drones;
+Brian Grady, Liza Pitnoe, Ray Tarara, and Sagar Savla from Google, who expertly captured the première performance with state-of-the-art 360-degree cameras and a drone;

 Anders Hannus, who expertly recorded the première performance in 24-bit 96kHz “surround sound”, using special microphones;